earlejam/effective-java-notes/README.md

 - Exceptions are, as their name implies, to be used only for exceptional conditions; they should never be used for ordinary control flow
 - A well-designed API must not force its clients to use exceptions for ordinary control flow
-- State-depending methods should have a separate state-testing method (e.g. next() and hasNext() for iterators) OR return an empty optional or a distinguished value
+- State-depending methods should have a separate state-testing method (e.g. `next()` and `hasNext()` for iterators) OR return an empty `Optional` or a distinguished value

 #### 70. Use checked exceptions for recoverable conditions and runtime exceptions for programming errors

 - Use checked exceptions for conditions from which the caller can reasonably be expected to recover
 - By confronting the user with a checked exception, the API designer presents a mandate to recover from the condition
 - Use runtime exceptions to indicate programming errors
-- The great majority of runtime exceptions indicate precondition violations
+- The great majority of runtime exceptions indicate _precondition_ violations
-- All of the unchecked throwables you implement should subclass RuntimeException
+- All of the unchecked throwables you implement should subclass `RuntimeException`
-- Parsing the string representation of an exception to ferret out additional information is extremely bad practice; it is nonportable and fragile
+- Parsing the `String` representation of an exception to ferret out additional information is extremely bad practice; it is nonportable and fragile
 - Provide methods on your checked exceptions to aid in recovery

 #### 71. Avoid unnecessary use of checked exceptions

 - Unlike return codes and unchecked exceptions, these force programmers to deal with problems, enhancing reliability
 - The burden is justified if the exceptional condition cannot be prevented by proper use of the API _and_ the programmer using the API can take some useful action once confronted with the exception
-- The easiest way to eliminate a checked exception is to return an optional of the desired result type
+- The easiest way to eliminate a checked exception is to return an `Optional` of the desired result type
 - When used sparingly, checked exceptions can increase the reliability of programs; when overused, they make APIs painful to use

 #### 72. Favor the use of standard exceptions